Voice into Poetry

 Next, we’ll explore the process of speaking that week’s poem out loud with an awareness of:

-• our relationship to silence, breath, and the audience;
+- our relationship to silence, breath, and the audience;

-• how we might resonantly speak the phrases that most honestly expresses our experience;
+- how we might resonantly speak the phrases that most honestly expresses our experience;

-• how we might play with both movement and sound;
+- how we might play with both movement and sound;

-• and more
+- and more

 These explorations of speaking are gentle and can be done privately (with your camera and mic off).
-The intention is to offer you simple somatic exercises to explore your experience of voice, using poetry as your text.
+The intention is to offer you simple somatic exercises to physically explore your experience of voice, using poetry as your text.

 In the second half of class, you’ll nestle into a 45 minute guided writing practice (you can turn your camera off) where you’ll bring your reflections together by a writing a poem.
 You can think of the poetry you write during each session as a time capsule — capturing your experience now, to be returned to later whenever it’s needed.

-At the end of each class, you’ll have an opportunity to speak the poetry you just wrote out loud, and hear the poetry of others.
-You’ll be invited to respond to one another’s work, sharing where each poem carried your imagination.
-We’ll bring everything together in the final class of this 6-week series.
+At the end of each class, you’ll have an opportunity to speak the poetry you just wrote out loud, and hear the poetry of others (sharing is not mandatory).
+You’ll be invited to respond to one another’s work and share where each poem carried your imagination.

 Here’s a breakdown of each session in this series: